Introduction: How to Adapt a Cellphone Battery Into a Digital Camera and It Works!

 Step 4: Step 4: Testing

-Well, we made the difficult part, but now we have to attach the battery. for this we just can use a 3M command velcro stripes. is more effective and easy to attach and detach.
+Well, we made the difficult part, but now we have to attach the battery.
+For this we just can use a 3M command velcro stripes.
+I choose this because is more effective and easy to attach and detach. is a good option.

-To house the wiring and connectors to avoid involuntary cuts, we can use the AAA battery housing to hide the wires and connections and use the camera again.
+To house the wires and connectors to avoid involuntary cuts or rip offs, we can use the AAA battery housing to hide the wires and connections and use the camera again.

-The camera is powered by a 2 1.5V AAA batteries, and the power source is a Nokia 3.7V LiOn battery, so we're providing 0.7V more, but it's ok and safe, because those devices have some tolerance to overload.
+Note: The camera is factory designed powered by a 2 1.5V AAA batteries, and the power source is a Nokia 3.7V LiOn battery, so we're providing 0.7V more, but it's ok and safe, because those devices have some tolerance to overload.